License GuideSOC 29-1131

 Read more

-Practicing veterinary medicine without an active license violates state law across the country.
-Unlicensed practitioners face civil fines and must forfeit any income earned from unlicensed work.
-States impose criminal penalties for repeat violations, ranging from short jail sentences to additional fines.
-The specific consequences vary by state and violation history.
+Practicing veterinary medicine without a license violates state law.
+Unlicensed practitioners face civil fines and must forfeit any income earned from their work.
+Repeat offenses can result in criminal charges in some states.
+The specific penalties depend on state regulations and the severity of the violation.

 Career Outlook